 Stewards Individual Placements is a nationwide program operating in nearly all 50 states.
 Stewards is based in Beckley, WV and Durango, CO and supports interns in various environmental stewardship programs across the country.

 Ancestral Lands Crew - Hopi

-"Through my season, I was challenged not only physically, but mentally and spiritually as well.
-Having the opportunity to travel to different sites around AZ and UT allowed me to understand the people who came before us, and to learn about other species that call the southwest their home."
+"Through my crew season, I was challenged not only physically, but mentally and spiritually as well.
+Having the opportunity to travel to different sites around Arizona and Utah allowed me to understand the people who came before us, and to learn about other species that call the southwest their home."